 - Matching employee donations

 - Volunteer support / team volunteer grants

 One of the most common methods for companies to donate to nonprofit organizations is through employee matching gift programs.
-These are charitable donation programs where companies match donations made by employees to nonprofits.
-Double the Donation’s service is based around helping nonprofits raise money from the multitude of companies that provide these programs.
+These are charitable donation programs through which companies match donations made by employees to nonprofits.
+It varies by company, but matching donations can double, triple, and even quadruple employee donations.

 Bank of America

-As you’d expect from a company who’s slogan is “Don’t be Evil”, Google is very generous with its nonprofit donation programs, and its matching gift program is no exception.
+As you’d expect from a company whose slogan is “Don’t be Evil”, Google is very generous with its nonprofit donation programs, and its matching gift program is no exception.
 Google matches up to $12,000 in donations per employee each year.

 While GE initially only matched employee donations to colleges and universities, the company has expanded its match program to include nearly all nonprofits.

 Most large companies are eager to positively impact their communities and provide support to nonprofit organizations through community grant programs.
 Typically, these grants are restricted to organizations located in regions where the company has a physical presence.
 It’s a way for companies to support their locales by giving back to nonprofits that work to improve the lives of employees, customers, and entire communities.

 Unlike matching gift programs, where employees initiate the grant requests, nonprofits must individually research and apply for community grants.
 This often involves applying electronically through a company grant-making portal where the nonprofit outlines how the funds will benefit the community.

 Walmart’s community grant program begins on Feb.
 1 and applications must be submitted by Dec.
 31. Grant awards range from $250 – $2,500.
 Walmart has specific guidelines for both how to submit as well as for determining eligible and exempt organizations.